dimi-fn/Various-Data-Science-Scripts/Web Development/JavaScript/README.md

 * A **higher-order function** is a function that either accepts functions as parameters, returns a function, or both

 * `callback function`: a callback function is a function passed as an argument into another function
     * when we pass a function in as an argument to another function, we don’t invoke it. <ins>Invoking the function would evaluate to the return value of that function call</ins>.
-With callbacks, we pass in the function itself by typing the function name *without the parentheses*
+With **callbacks**, we pass in the function itself by typing the function name **without the parentheses**

 ## Helper Functions
 The **return** value of a function can be used into another function via `function declaration`.
 In this case, the latter function can be called a `helper function`.